-Historical introduction to the Vietnam War and the dramatic social, economic, cultural and political transformations of the Vietnam era.
-Includes the French Conquest, rise of nationalism, WWII and Cold War containment, secret CIA operations, civil rights movement, Environmental movement, Black Power, counterculture, political murder, anti-war movement, Watergate, Pentagon/VA transgressions, and normalizations.
-(Online-spr)
+This course is a historical introduction to the Vietnam War and the dramatic social, economic, cultural, and political transformations of the Vietnam era.
+It includes the French Conquest, rise of nationalism, WWII and the Cold War containment, secret CIA operations, civil rights movement, Environmental movement, Black Power, counterculture, political murder, anti-war movement, Watergate, Pentagon/VA transgressions, and normalizations.
+(Online: spr)